codezeb/DeepBelow/README.md

 Settings
 --------

-At the moment, there is no functional Preference Pane. :thumbsdown:  However, you can edit the raw settings file, which is located here:
+At the moment, there is no working Preference Pane. :thumbsdown:  However, you can edit the raw settings file, which is located here:
-`~/Library/Preferences/org.dyndns.digitalforest.DeepBelow.plist`.
+`~/Library/Preferences/com.github.codezeb.DeepBelow.plist`.
 Simply open it up with Xcode.
 Have either a look into the code or into the following notes to understand the items in there:

 |Key Name | Default Value | Description |
 |---------|---------------|------------ |